IES Grant competition

 Who can participate

 Have you ever wanted to run an experiment to improve math learning with thousands of K12 students, but did not have the money or resources?
 Good news!
-IES is giving away 10 grants, each for $400,000, to support such efforts!
+IES is running the 305N grant competition again with $400,000-$1M for each grant.
 IES already funded 5 platforms to add support for researchers (and E-TRIALS/ASSISTments platform is one of them).
-More details can be found in the IES Request for Applications.
+The first IES 305N award for $400,000 was just announced and the study will be run using E-TRIALS.

 Key dates